Gl1tchGh0st/DataMiner/README.md

 # MalwareModules

-A collection of modules and functions for malware (primarily spyware)
+A collection of modules and functions for malware development.

 # Features